- Sphere Engine overview

 It is also possible to increase the maximum number of test cases - please contact us if you feel that this is what you need.

-What is the size limit of the source code submitted to Sphere Engine?
+What is the default size limit of the source code submitted to Sphere Engine?

 The maximum size of uploaded source files as part of a single submission is: